ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 {{< youtube MvZ-UUpqYMw >}}

-This is a talk I wanted to present for quite some years.
+This is a talk I wanted to present for quite some time.
-I had a chance to do a brief intro to Notebooks Hub approach to running non-notebook applications at the previous JupyterCon ([see blog post here](/blogs/jupytercon-23)), but the opportunity to present this came only after I left the company.
+I had a chance to do a brief intro to Notebooks Hub approach to running non-notebook applications at the previous JupyterCon ([see blog post here](/blogs/jupytercon-23)), but the opportunity to present this in full detail came only after I left the company, especially, because the topic found such strong interest in the community.
 I am grateful to Axle for the opportunity to still present this material.

-Especially, because the topic find such a big interest in a community.
-Initially, I was planning to organize BoF session with all JupyterHub deployers, but it ended up being a talk.
+Initially, I was planning to organize a Birds-of-a-Feather (BoF) session with JupyterHub deployers, but it ended up being a talk.
 It so happened that Yuvi @ 2i2c was giving his own perspective on

-- Reflections on Notebooks Hub experience
-- Transition to Jupyter Server proxy (standalone)
-- Desire to contribute back the solution for wrapping all the dashboards, etc.
-- Hub Dash on Dec 2-3, collaborator willing to help in a free time
-- Thanks for Chris Holdgraph, Yuvi Panda and 2i2c
+"JupyterHub satellites" as I called them in this talk are really just applications other than Jupyter Notebook/Lab (RStudio, VSCode, Streamlit) orchestrated by JupyterHub.
+Even though, community had tools and recipes for a long time now, our approach was a little different, as we relied on standalone proxy (jhsingle_native_proxy).
+Both my and Yuvi's talk highlighted the need to update documentation and centralize the existing recipes (scripts, Docker images) to unlock even more satellites (i.e. [Marimo](https://marimo.io/), [Dyad](https://www.dyad.sh/), [Positron](https://github.com/posit-dev/positron), etc) by the community efforts.

+Recent updates to Jupyter Server proxy adding standalone mode, finally allowed for both standalone and integrated experiences in JupyterHub with the unified codebase under an official Jupyter repo.
+Since jhsingle_native_proxy was not actively maintained, it provides an off-ramp for existing users to join the community effort.

+I heard back after my talk that there are users of JupyterHub interested in collaborating on open-sourcing the recipes for wrapping dashboards in Docker containers, which I hope to meet at Hub Dash on Dec 2-3.

+To wrap up, I would like to thank Chris Holdgraf and Yuvi Panda @ 2i2c for productive conversations on the topic before and after this talk!

 ## Favorite talks